IDIASLab/SparkKG-ML/docs/dataAcquisition.rst

    # Import the required libraries
    from sparkkgml.data_acquisition import DataAcquisition

-   # Create an instance of KgQuery
+   # Create an instance of DataAcquisition
    dataAcquisitionObject=DataAcquisition()

    # Specify the SPARQL endpoint and query